mandylatham/Angular-Tipo-Webapp/src/app/g/public/docs-site/content/advanced_concepts/index.md

 TODO

 ## More on Relationships
 We've briefly covered relationships in other sections of the guide so far.
-We've seen that there are two types of relationships: `embed` and `reference`.
+We've seen that there are two types of relationships: `reference` and `embed`.
 With the former, only a related Tipo's key is stored against the current Tipo while the latter embedds a Tipo into another.
 We've seen how to mark a Tipo's field as the Meaningful Key so that when a record of that Tipo appears in another Tipo, that field will be displayed.

 By default, when two Tipos are related by reference, TipoTapp stores the referenced Tipo's `tipo_id` field against the current/containing Tipo and displays its Meaningful Key (if no field is set, this defaults to `tipo_id`).
 We've seen this already.
 However, you can change this default behaviour.
 You can configure your app so that another field is stored against the containing Tipo and another one is displayed.